 - North Carolina Voters for Animal Welfare

-"My Dog is Cool" is designed to educate people about the dangers hot weather poses to dogs.
+"My Dog Is Cool" is designed to educate people about the dangers hot weather poses to dogs.
 The campaign will spread the word to the public, shopping malls, police departments and animal control departments nationwide.
-It is a campaign of RedRover, a national nonprofit animal protection organization.